davidsntg/aks-monitoring-splunk/README.md

 # Lab - AKS Monitoring with Splunk

-This LAB is for POC purpose only!
+> This LAB is for POC purpose only!

+This lab is designed to set up an AKS cluster and a VM with Splunk installed.
+We then configure the AKS diagnostics settings (control plane and audit logs) to be sent to Splunk via an Event Hub.
+Finally, we configure the cluster by installing the solution `collectorforkubernetes` to send application metrics and logs to Splunk using an HTTP Event Collector.

 - [Infrastructure Provisionning](#infrastructure-provisionning)
   * [Azure - Create Splunk VM](#azure---create-splunk-vm)